Mike Kafka: New York Giants

 Kafka was hired by the New York Giants on February 11, 2022, to be their offensive coordinator under newly hired head coach Brian Daboll.
 Kafka called the offensive plays for the team during the preseason and training camp.
 On September 5, 2022, it was announced that Kafka would remain the play-caller for the regular season after a strong preseason.
 In 2022, the Giants earned their first postseason win in 11 seasons.

 Kafka interviewed with the Carolina Panthers, Houston Texans, and Indianapolis Colts for their head coach positions on January 22, 2023; the Arizona Cardinals interviewed him for their head coach job on January 31.
 He completed second interviews with the Texans on January 25 and Cardinals on February 7.

 Kafka had a virtual interview with the Tennessee Titans for their head coach job on January 12, 2024.
 He interviewed for the Seattle Seahawks head coaching position as well, but was blocked by the Giants from interviewing for the Seahawks' offensive coordinator position.
 Kafka was the head coach for the West team during the 2024 East–West Shrine Bowl on February 1, 2024.
 He was given an additional title of assistant head coach by the Giants on February 7, 2024; however, he was removed from play-calling duties by the team for the 2024 season.

 Kafka interviewed virtually with the Chicago Bears and New Orleans Saints for their head coaching positions on January 9, 2025, and had an in-person interview with the Saints on January 25.
 He was selected as a head coach for the 2025 Senior Bowl on February 1.
 Daboll assigned Kafka as offensive play-caller again for the 2025 season.
 Kafka was named the interim head coach for the Giants following Daboll's firing on November 10.
+In seven games as interim head coach, the Giants had a 2–5 record.

+Kafka interviewed for the Giants' full-time head coaching position by January 7, 2026.
+He also had a virtual interview for the Tampa Bay Buccaneers' offensive coordinator job on January 13.
+He interviewed with the Detroit Lions for their vacant offensive coordinator position on January 14, and with the Philadelphia Eagles for their offensive coordinator spot by January 17.

+Detroit Lions

+The Detroit Lions hired Kafka as passing game coordinator on February 23, 2026.